 The billboards and messages are fantastic!
 This was the first one I saw on the road coming home from Boston.
 Then saw the Preparation one.
 Fantastic idea especially for our young people to see and hopefully "pass it on"!!

-Helen B. almost 5 years ago from Drexel Hill, PA
+Helen B. about 5 years ago from Drexel Hill, PA

 Jackie Robinson has inspired many people and baseball players around the world, that why Jackie Robinson is one of my favorite player all times.

-Hernaldo M. almost 5 years ago from Jefferson City, MO
+Hernaldo M. about 5 years ago from Jefferson City, MO

 Every time I have driven by this billboard along the I-10, it renews my faith in the greatness of this nation to overcome obstacles through the leadership of exceptional individuals.
 Truly inspirational!

-Peter H. about 5 years ago from Highland, CA
+Peter H. over 5 years ago from Highland, CA

 Well when I first saw this billboard in my city I was really impressed.
 I saw the website which led me to all these wonderful things.
 Keep it up FBL!

-Kimberly V. about 5 years ago from Los Angeles, CA
+Kimberly V. over 5 years ago from Los Angeles, CA

 Well played, so to speak.